frankabeike/Project_Portfolio/README.md

 ## Projects

 1. **Project Dashboard**
-   - Description: Created a Dashboard in PowerBI for datasets of heart attack youth vs adult in Nigeria and America(State)
+   - Description: Created a dashboard in PowerBI for datasets of heart attack youth vs adult in Nigeria and America(State)
    - Tools: Python, PowerBi
    - [More Details](Project_Dashboard)